Skip to main content

 Make some nice word clouds with this Wordclouds app.
 Use it in presentations to visually support text.

-Add a file with words or type the words at that moment.
-Choose between a lot of different sizes so your word cloud can fit any screen beautifully.
-The web app also helps you to put the words in a chosen shape or colour.
+Add a file with words or type them at that moment.
+Choose between many different sizes so your word cloud can fit any screen beautifully.
+The web app also helps you arrange the words in a chosen shape or color.

 19. Mad Libs